Resources

 OKLAHOMA CITY

-Teen emPower, Inc.!
-(TEI) is a nonprofit organization solely focused on providing quality sexual health education for middle and high school youth in school and community settings in the Oklahoma City metro area.
-For a snapshot of TEI’s work to empower, educate and motivate young people to make informed decisions about their sexual health, safety and well-being, check Investing in Youth
+Teen Empower!
+(TE) is a nonprofit organization solely focused on providing quality sexual health education for middle and high school youth in school and community settings in the Oklahoma City metro area.
+For a snapshot of TE’s work to empower, educate and motivate young people to make informed decisions about their sexual health, safety and well-being, check Investing in Youth.

 Previous to REACH, OCCHD coordinated the HHS/OPA-funded project, Replicating Evidence-Based Teen Pregnancy Prevention Programs to Scale.
 For a copy of the program evaluation report prepared by the Health Promotion Sciences Dept., Hudson College of Public Health at the University of Oklahoma, click here.
 For other OCCHD teen pregnancy prevention and adolescent program information, click here.